Nipissing University / Harris Learning Library are not responsible for the content of external sites.

 Can't find a book that you would like to use?
 If it's not owned by the Library, it can be requested through Interlibrary Loan.

 If you want the most current information on your topic, you need to look for articles.
-Go to E-Resources and choose a subject related to your topic, or "general", to access a list of suitable databases.
+Go to the Databases list and choose a subject related to your topic.
 Each database provides access to many journals, magazines, newspapers and similar publications.
 You can search these databases with your keywords to find articles.

 Are you required to use peer-reviewed journal articles?
 These are journal articles that have been critically reviewed by subject experts before being accepted for publication.
 If so, you cannot use articles from popular magazines or newspapers.
 Most databases allow you limit your results to peer-reviewed articles.